A.T.O.M. (TV series): Production

 The series was first announced by Jetix on 6 September 2004 with the working title of The Insiders.
 It was specifically designed to appeal to young boys ages 6 to 9 with an Autumn 2005 release.
 Originally, while the series was going to feature a team of rebellious teenagers, it was only going to focus on the main character who "has the task of tracking down and catching 100 of the worst villains and the mastermind who set them free from prison, the notorious Mr. Pain."
 Jetix Europe were confirmed to handle all worldwide TV rights for the series, while in France and other French-speaking territories, SIP Animation would handle the TV rights, with servicing through Buena Vista International Television.
 Hasbro was announced as the master toy licensee for The Insiders later the same month.
 Interim CEO of Jetix Europe, Paul Taylor said that "The Insiders is a strong urban action-adventure series."

-On 15 November 2007, Jetix Europe announced their Year End results and stated in their report that they were not planning a third series of A.T.O.M., effectively cancelling the series.
+On 15 November 2007, Jetix Europe announced their Year End results and stated in their report that they were not planning a third season of A.T.O.M., effectively cancelling the series.